-No. of instructional hours per week: 5 (2 hour theory and 3 hours practical)

-No. of credits: 4
+No. of instructional hours per week: 5 (2 hour theory and 3 hours practical) No. of credits: 4

+Course Objectives Teaching Course Outcome

+Learning Process

-Course Objectives Teaching Course Outcome Learning Process To update and expand the skills Lecture • The students have better in the application of accounting Practical knowledge about packages. training Computerised accounting.
-To expose the students to Demonstration • The students get trained in tally computer application in the field Assignment, software of Accounting.
-Case analysis • The students are able to become To develop practical skills in the Tally professional who can also application of Tally Package handle GST application in Accounts.
+the skills in the application of accounting packages.
+To expose the students to computer application in the Lecture Practical training Demonstration Assignment, Case analysis The students have better knowledge about Computerised accounting.
+The students get trained in tally software The students are able to become Tally professional who can also handle GST application in Accounts.